dingo-d/wp-pest/README.md

 You can set up only unit test suite, but this library is more aimed at integration testing.

+## Under the hood

+For an in-depth reasoning and explanation of how this package came to be, you can read [this article](https://madebydenis.com/wordpress-integration-tests-with-pest-php/).

+Basically what's "under the hood" is downloaded [wordpress-develop](https://github.com/WordPress/wordpress-develop) to your project, added an in memory DB (sql lite from [aaemnnosttv/wp-sqlite-db](https://github.com/aaemnnosttv/wp-sqlite-db)), and a base test class from [Yoast/wp-test-utils](https://github.com/Yoast/wp-test-utils).
+All that combined allows you to run integration tests in WordPress with Pest PHP.

 ## Test example

 ## Questions